nextflow-io/website/content/blog/2019/troubleshooting-nextflow-resume.md

     .println { "ch2 = $it" }
 ```

+#### Non-deterministic input channels

-* **Non-deterministic input channels:** While dataflow channel ordering is guaranteed i.e. data is read in the same order in which it’s written in the channel, when a process declares as input two or more channels, each of which is the output of a different process, the overall input ordering is not consistent across different executions.
+While dataflow channel ordering is guaranteed i.e. data is read in the same order in which it’s written in the channel, when a process declares as input two or more channels, each of which is the output of a different process, the overall input ordering is not consistent across different executions.

 Consider the following snippet: